Roblox NPC Pathfinding: Building AI That Feels Alive

 |---|---|---|

-| AgentRadius | 2 | Match HumanoidRootPart width + 0.25 margin |
+| AgentRadius | 2 | Match HumanoidRootPart width plus a 0.25-stud margin |

-| AgentHeight | 5 | Use rig head Y + 0.5 studs for crouch clearance |
+| AgentHeight | 5 | Use the rig's head Y value plus 0.5 studs for crouch clearance |

-| AgentCanJump | true | Set to false for ground-only mobs to avoid stuck jumps |
+| AgentCanJump | true | Set to false for ground-only mobs so they do not trigger nonsense jumps |

-| AgentJumpHeight | 7 | Match Humanoid.JumpPower to prevent impossible paths |
+| AgentJumpHeight | 7 | Match Humanoid.JumpPower so the solver never proposes impossible jumps |

-| AgentMaxSlope | 45 | Lower to 30 for heavy NPCs, raise for spiders or climbers |
+| AgentMaxSlope | 45 | Lower to 30 for heavy NPCs, raise for spiders, wall-crawlers, or climbers |

 | WaypointSpacing | 4 | Increase to 6-8 on open terrain, decrease to 2 in tight interiors |